These girls saw basketball as a big part of their futures. The pandemic took it away.

 That has led to upheaval among some local coaches, parents and students, who have watched as some surrounding areas in Maryland and Virginia have allowed basketball to be played.
 D.C.’s restrictions have compelled some of the city’s athletes to travel to those states to play in private leagues, which has underscored the inequity facing many of D.C.’s teen athletes.

-“One thing this pandemic has highlighted for me, and has really bright lit, is the socioeconomic divide between those that have and those that have not,” said Clark Ray, the executive director of the DCSAA.
+“One thing this pandemic has highlighted for me, and has really bright-lit, is the socioeconomic divide between those that have and those that have not,” said Clark Ray, the executive director of the DCSAA.
 “If you are a student-athlete and you can afford to pay, you are more than likely participating in a high school-related activity throughout the DMV.
 There are opportunities.
 If you have recognizable talent, you can ask to play.
 Then there is a large subset of our population — they haven’t [been] discovered yet or they can’t afford it.
 And those are the kids that are really, truly missing out.”

 Parrish and Gary have offers to play on AAU teams, Walker said, but they lack the transportation to even reach practices.
 It would be impossible for Walker to get his players to and from different gyms across the region each day.
 “On top of that, it’s the money issue,” he said.
 He looked into forming his own team and playing in a private league across the river in Virginia, but it wanted roughly $2,000 to compete, he said.